 Whitehorse was amazing and I highly recommend at least 2 days here.
-Whitehorse is part of the Golden Circle which encompasses Whitehorse, Carcross, Skagway, Haines and Haines Junction.
+Whitehorse is part of the Golden Circle which encompasses Whitehorse, Carcross, Skagway, Haines, and Haines Junction.
 You definitely want to read our blog Golden Circle of Yukon + Alaska: Guide to Whitehorse, Skagway + Haines to get detailed information about Whitehorse and to help you decide if adding the Golden Circle to your itinerary is worth it.

-Day 4: Haines Junction to Alaskan border
+Day 4: Haines Junction to the Alaskan border

 This was also only a half day of driving because we had spent most of the day hiking King’s Throne near Haines Junction.
 This is a great hike and camping near here or even just spending a day on Kathleen Lake would be a great addition to your itinerary.

 Tip for border crossing: I almost always time the crossings to be later in the evening just in case the wait is long.
-For crossing here by Beaver Creek it probably doesn’t matter but I know the border crossing by Skagway can get really long with all the tourists off the cruise ships.
+For crossing here by Beaver Creek it probably doesn’t matter but I know the border crossing by Skagway can get long with all the tourists off the cruise ships.

 Day 5: Alaska + recommended detours

 When we reached Tok we left the Alaska Highway, 100 miles before its official end.
 I really had no interest in Fairbanks for this trip and even though I was curious about Dawson City, I felt like I had had enough touristy things when we did the Golden Circle.
 I was ready for jagged mountains, glaciers, and epic hikes so we headed down to Valdez.

 Valdez is a bit out of the way but you get to drive over the pass and one of my favorite parts of our Alaska road trip was all the passes we went over.